kybr/SuperCollider/README.md

 ## Why?

 This is a fun experiment.
-Learning [Raku][], I noticed that it has syntax (and a flexibility of syntax) in common with [SuperCollder][].
+Learning [Raku][], I noticed that it has syntax (and a flexibility of syntax) in common with [SuperCollider][].
 The two languages feature sets overlap to some degree.

 My hunch is that [SuperCollider][] user code with minimal changes will compile and run as [Raku][].
 I do not intend to complete the entire SuperCollider class/type system, just the unit generators, SynthDef, Synth, and code that supports them.